Blue LED Beacon Light

 Blue beacon lights today tend to be strobe lights that flash at high speeds in order to get the attention of drivers, sealed in an aluminum and plastic cover system.
 There are also beacon lights that use rotating parabolic mirrors and halogen or incandescent bulbs, as well as LED light systems that serve as beacon lights.
 For law officers, the blue cover color is the important thing – symbolizing authority and respect and commanding attention and submission from other drivers.

-When looking for blue beacon lights for your municipality or town, consider the mounting system used for the top of the vehicle, as well as the light source.
+When looking for a blue beacon light for your municipality or town, consider the mounting system used for the top of the vehicle, as well as the light source.
 While LED systems cost more initially, they require much less energy to use and can be powered off of car batteries, reducing fuel consumption in city vehicles due to reduced motor idling and gasoline consumption.